MSeidelFed/KineticMSI/USAGE.md

 ![Heatmap_LvsNL](images/Heatmap_LvsNL.png)

 Note that the Heatmap built on the sum from M0 to Mn contains fewer extreme values and thus can be regarded as a better proxy to the actual biology in our dataset.
-This can be observed in the returned ordered matrices that the function returns, which are equivalent to the actual heatmap.
+This can be observed in the returned ordered matrices from the function, which are equivalent to the actual heatmap.

 As an example, we continue our analyses using all lipids but interpreted with caution isotope tracer results that are derived from species with a labelled / non-labelled ratio that lies outside a 0.6 - 1.4 range.
 Using a range, we allow for biological variation while getting rid of lipids with low abundances that are further diluted by deuterium causing a drop in the ratio.
 The upper range of the ratio does not contain outliers, but outliers in this area might indicate lipids with more isotopologues found during peak picking, which would contain "extra" biased abundances in the labelled treatments due to partial accurateness in NIA correction.

+#VOY ACA en RMD y PACKAGING

 ## Step 4 - Mapping spatial dynamics of the tracer